system76/docs/content/customize-dock.md

 ## Dash to Dock on Pop!\_OS

-When using Dash to Dock on Pop!\_OS it can effect the default Dock as it was forked from that project.
+When using Dash to Dock on Pop!\_OS it can affect the default Dock as it was forked from that project.
 To install Dash to Dock on Pop!\_OS, visit [the extension's page](https://extensions.gnome.org/extension/307/dash-to-dock/) in Firefox.

 ![Dash to Dock page in Firefox](/images/customize-dock/dash-to-dock-page.png)